-It can provide the bandwidth of upto 4 x PCIe lanes because an M.2 slot on a laptop is mostly connected to 4 PCIe lanes.
+It can provide the bandwidth of up to 4 x PCIe lanes because an M.2 slot on a laptop is mainly connected to 4 PCIe lanes.

 Additional issues include:

-- This kit is more expensive than mini PCIe to x16 kit above
+- This kit is more expensive than the mini PCIe to x16 kit above

-- You need to have an NVMe M.2 slot on your laptop – older laptops generally lack one.
+- You need an NVMe M.2 slot on your laptop – older laptops generally lack one.

-- There is still the issue of compatibility which you cannot be certain off.
+- There is still the issue of compatibility which you cannot be sure of.

 3. Thunderbolt 3.0 eGFX Dock – The Expensive but Reliable Method

-The biggest plus point of eGFX is that these are generally made by respectable and high end brands and are thus very reliable.
+The most significant plus point of eGFX is that these are generally made by reputable and high-end brands and are thus very reliable.

 - Razer Core